AltairAndPolaris/SCR-Route-Finder/README.md

 # SCR-Route-Finder

-*WARNING - This website does not contain the informations for the newest version of SCR.
-Support for version 2.3 is planned for late January.*
+*WARNING - The information used by the website comes from the unofficial fandom wiki.
+Please check it before reporting wrong data.*

 This is a website built for the game Stepford County Railway on Roblox.
 Contains all stations and routes from SCR 2.2